-There are many places to visit in Prague, and many of them are in a relatively small area between the Old Town (Stare Mesto) and Prague Castle Hill (Hradčany).
+Many of the places to visit in Prague are in a relatively small area between the Old Town (Stare Mesto) and Prague Castle Hill (Hradčany).
 The Prague skyline on both sides of the river Vltava is stunning.
 It’s known as the City of a Hundred Spires, and there are also plenty of towers and domes too.
+This is where you’ll find most of the best views in Prague.

 So enjoy our tour of the best viewpoints in Prague, from the most famous Prague bridge to the highest Prague observation tower.